Ragan's PR Daily Awards 2016

-We want to show the world why our readers are the most creative, talented, and highest performing professionals in the industry.
+We want to show the world why our readers are the most creative, talented and highest performing professionals in the industry.
 Put your best work up against communicators from around the world, at companies large and small.
 Be named the best of

 These awards are open to in-house, agency and independent communication practitioners in the private, corporate, nonprofit and government sectors.
-Enter your work, the work of your team or submit entries on behalf of your client.
+Enter your work or the work of your organization, or submit entries on behalf of your client.

 The entry fee for this program is $295 per entry.
 Entry fee for the Grand Prize category is $395.

 W-9 Form / Tax ID Number Request